Site logo

 Four Corners

-The Parkway main stage saw some of the festival’s standout performances.
-The Buena Vista Social Club All Stars amazed the crowd with their Latin jazz rendition of Coldplay’s “Clocks“.
-The fusion of Cuban rhythms and the familiar melody had the audience dancing and cheering with excitement.
-Eliza also captivated the Parkway stage, delivering a smooth neo-soul set with two vocal dancers by her side, creating a visually stunning and musically impressive performance.
+Some of the best performances took place on the Parkway main stage.
+The Buena Vista Social Club All Stars astonished the crowd with their Latin jazz version of Coldplay’s “Clocks”.
+The Cuban rhythms and the recognizable melody had the crowd dancing and cheering like crazy.
+Eliza brought a smooth neo-soul set to the Parkway stage, joined by two vocal dancers, making it visually appealing and great to hear as well.

 The Plant Room